VCUWrightCenter/TopExApp/README.md

     ~/web> npm start

+# Usage Instructions

+Need to list each of the options and the workflow here.
+Possibly provide screen shots.

 # Acknowledgements

 TopExApp (previously MedTop) was initially developed as a web app through the 2019-2020 CapStone program by Seniors in VCU's Computer Science Department under the supervision of Dr. Bridget McInnes and Amy Olex.
 We wish to thank Sean Kotrola, Aidan Myers, and Suzanne Prince for their excellent work in getting this application up and running!
 Here are links to the team's CapStone [Poster](https://drive.google.com/file/d/1TGCaM7oXPxFwEJ5B5_nrGZqNnUetWPFB/view) and [Application Demonstration](https://drive.google.com/file/d/1xRYlLpiYnCnI9Pdi6vbE4eTDUu0e09qB/view).